PEZ/Flex4GroupIcon/README.md

 All `percentWeight` attributes take precedence over any `borderWeight` dittos.
 Please note the daults, they can be a bit surprising. =)

-For instance, to style all GroupIcon instances to have a transparent background, a 2 pixel wide, limegreen border, show almost black gridlines and have a "main icon" with a dark, somewhat transparent background and an almost white border:
+E.g. to style all GroupIcon instances to have a transparent background, a 2 pixel wide, limegreen border, show almost black gridlines and have a "main icon" with a dark, somewhat transparent background and an almost white border:
 `
 		@namespace bttc "com.betterthantomorrow.components.*";